FireFlame135/TylerMitton/src/posts/how-i-taught-myself-modern-front-end-development.md

 One of the most valuable parts of this initial phase was setting up a **CI/CD (Continuous Integration/Continuous Deployment) pipeline using GitHub Actions**.
 I wrote a script that automates the entire deployment process.
 Now, every time I push a commit to the `main` branch of my repository, GitHub Actions automatically triggers Vite to build the optimized, production-ready version of the site and deploys it from another branch.
 Creating this automation process was a huge learning experience and allows me to focus purely on development without worrying about the manual steps of getting it online.

-With the workflow optimized, I was finally able to add the features I wanted:
+With the workflow optimized, I was finally able to add some of the features I wanted:

 - An integrated contact form so users could reach me quickly, without leaving my site
 - A light/dark mode toggle, which I always love to see on the websites I visit